namanath/Responsive-Navigation-bar/README.md

 # Responsive Navigation bar

- Here, will be a mobile responsive navbar and how to code it.
+For Beginner Web Devs who wants to make their headings responsive, Here, will be a mobile responsive navbar and how to code it.